Traditional IRA

 What is a Traditional IRA?

 A Traditional IRA is an individual Retirement arrangement that allows you to save for retirement with tax-deferred earnings and the possibility of tax-deductible contributions.
 Around since 1975, it came to be knows as a “Traditional” IRA decades later to distinguish it from the Roth IRA, which offers different tax incentives.
+Starting with the 2020 tax year, you can make a contribution at any age.

 How much can I contribute?